Platymemo/alaskanativecraft/README.md

 1. Whale Meat Block

-## TODO

-### 1. Textures
+### Other

-1. Add Moose Entity Texture
-2. Add Kuspuk Textures
-3. Refine Harbor Seal's Texture
-4. Refine Dogsled Entity Textures
-5. Refine Muktuk texture
-6. Change Harpoon Models (and add different colors for different materials)
+1. Snowball Chickens or Parrots to make them Ptarmigans!

+## Upcoming Features

-### 2. Content
+### 1. Content

 1. Whales
    - Whale hunting
-      - On Death: Corpse floats to surface to become multiblock whale corpse
+      - On Death: Corpse floats to surface to be harvested
    - Whale oil (fuel source)
 2. Walruses
    - Walrus tusk